Parker Solar Probe: Findings

 On 4 December 2019, the first four research papers were published describing findings during the spacecraft's first two dives near the Sun.
 They reported the direction and strength of the Sun's magnetic field, and described the unusually frequent and short-lived changes in the direction of the Sun's magnetic field.
 These measurements confirm the hypothesis that Alfvén waves are the leading candidates for understanding the mechanisms that underlie the coronal heating problem.
-The probe observed approximately a thousand "rogue" magnetic waves in the solar atmosphere that instantly increase solar winds by as much as 300000 mph and in some cases completely reverse the local magnetic field.
-They also reported that, using the "beam of electrons that stream along the magnetic field", they were able to observe that "the reversals in the Sun's magnetic field are often associated with localized enhancements in the radial component of the plasma velocity (the velocity in the direction away from the Sun's centre)".
+The probe observed approximately a thousand "rogue" magnetic waves in the solar atmosphere that instantly increase solar wind speeds by as much as 300000 mph and in some cases completely reverse the local magnetic field.

+They also reported that, using the "beam of electrons that stream along the magnetic field", they were able to observe that "the reversals in the Sun's magnetic field are often associated with localized enhancements in the radial component of the plasma velocity (the velocity in the direction away from the Sun's center)".
 The researchers found a "surprisingly large azimuthal component of the plasma velocity (the velocity perpendicular to the radial direction).
 This component results from the force with which the Sun's rotation slingshots plasma out of the corona when the plasma is released from the coronal magnetic field".

-Parker discovered evidence of a cosmic dust-free zone of 3.5 million miles (5.6 million kilometres) radius from the Sun, due to vaporisation of cosmic dust particles by the Sun's radiation.
+PSP discovered evidence of a cosmic dust-free zone of 3.5 million miles (5.6 million kilometers) radius from the Sun, due to vaporisation of cosmic dust particles by the Sun's radiation.

 On April 28, 2021, during its eighth flyby of the Sun, Parker Solar Probe encountered the specific magnetic and particle conditions at 18.8 solar radii that indicated that it penetrated the Alfvén surface; the probe measured the solar wind plasma environment with its FIELDS and SWEAP instruments.
 This event was described by NASA as "touching the Sun".

 On 25 September 2022, the first discovery of a comet was made in images from the Parker Solar Probe.
-Several comets had been previously identified in images from the spacecraft however these had all been previously discovered in images from other spacecraft.
-The new discovery will be named PSP-001.
-The discovery was made by Peter Berrett, an Australian amateur astronomer and participant in the NASA funded Sungrazer project.
+The comet is named PSP-001.
+It was found by Peter Berrett, who participates in the NASA funded Sungrazer project.
 PSP-001 was discovered in images from 29 May 2022, part of the spacecraft's 12th approach to the Sun.